Aakibmatin/terraform-gcp-hands-on/README.md

 Simple Terraform configuration that creates a Compute Engine VM on Google Cloud Platform.

+## Credits and Inspiration.
+- Huge thanks to Abhishek Veeramalla for his incredibly clear and practical Terraform explanation.

 ## Features
 - Uses variables for customization
 - Configured GCS remote backend